How to Ask For a Non-UW IRB

-Authorization can take one day to several weeks, depending on whether it is necessary to establish a reliance agreement and how complex the agreement is.
+Authorization can take one day to several weeks, depending on whether it is necessary to establish a new reliance agreement, how complex the agreement is, and whether HSD will need to provide local context information to the external IRB.
 UW has already established several standing agreements and will use them whenever possible instead of negotiating a new agreement.

 - Ensure that the proposed external IRB is appropriate and qualified.
 This step is minimal or unnecessary if the researcher already obtained a Letter of Support about the external IRB for a grant application or if the external IRB is one of the many already-established review arrangements.
 If the external IRB is not appropriate, HSD will work with the UW PI to select another external IRB or obtain review from the UW IRB.

 - Confirm or establish any necessary reliance agreements.
 These are legally-binding written agreements by which one institution or individual gives permission for an IRB to review research on their behalf.
 HSD is the only entity authorized to sign on behalf of the UW.
 Reliance agreements are required by federal human subjects regulations.
 The UW has already-established generic written agreements with many IRBs (e.g., Seattle Children’s).
 Sometimes also called authorization agreement, memorandum of understanding, master agreement, or individual investigator agreements.